vanna-ai/mem0/README.md

 🤖 Checking what I already know about you...

 🧠 Here are your current preferences:
-1. User requests that returned user data include days_since_signup and date_of_last_question
+1. User requests that returned charts are blue in color

 Would you like to add any new preferences? (press Enter to skip)
-➡️  Your new preference: include organization name
-💾 Saved: "include organization name"
+➡️  Your new preference: i prefer line charts to bar charts where applicable 💾 Saved: "show line charts over bar charts where applicable"

 Now, what question would you like to ask?
-❓ Your question: hosted app usage for adi@vanna.ai
-📤 Sent to Vanna API...
+❓ Your question: show monthly sales over the last 12 months 📤 Sent to Vanna API...

 ---